nuuuwan/news_lk3_data/README.md

 *2024-08-09 11:23:00* · [`adaderanalk`](https://www.adaderana.lk/news/101102/sarath-fonseka-resigns-as-sjbs-chairman) · `en`

-MP Field Marshal Sarath Fonseka has tendered his resignation as Chairman of the Samagi Jana Balawegaya (SJB), MP J.C.
-Alawathuwala said.
+MP Field Marshal Sarath Fonseka has tendered his resignation as Chairman of the Samagi Jana Balawegaya (SJB) and as the SJB Organiser for the Kelaniya constituency.

+Fonseka has communicated this in a letter addressed to party leader and Opposition Leader Sajith Premadasa.

 On Monday (05), Fonseka placed deposit to contest in the 2024 Presidential Election as an independent candidate.